DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/144800765-7b5b5a91-5e0d-4978-878b-e5e8c00efa44.png)

-Same as public hosted zones except these are not public.
+Same as public hosted zones except these are not accessible over the public internet.
 They are associated with VPCs and are only accesible within those VPCs via the R53 resolver.
-Good for company intranet.
+Good for company intranet as it means that the content is restricted to your own network.
+In this image, only queries from associated VPCs (VPC1 and VPC2) can query the animals4life.org website through the R53 resolver.

 It's possible to use a technique called Split-view for public and internal use with the same zone name.
 A common architecure is to make the public hosted zone a subset of the private hosted zone